Krishnastami_India

 Covelong Point Surf, Music & Yoga Festival

-Covelong Point Surf Music & Yoga Festival is one of the popular cultural events organized in the month of August in India.
-Celebrated this year from 23rd to 25th August, the festival takes place at the Covelong Point Social Surf School in Kovalam village near Chennai, India’s first surfing village.
-This annual event attracts thousands of attendees every year from across India and around the world as part of Tamilnadu Tour Packages as it features an international level surf competition, a global music lineup spread across three stages, yoga and meditation classes and alternative healing workshops.
-It also features a vibrant flea market, food stalls, art installations, and beachside activities.
+The Covelong Point Surf Music & Yoga Festival is a renowned cultural event held annually in August in India.
+This year, it is celebrated from the 6th to the 8th of August at the Covelong Point Social Surf School, located in Kovalam village, which is recognized as India’s first surfing village.
+The festival draws thousands of participants each year from both India and around the globe, as part of Tamilnadu tour packages.
+It showcases an international surf competition, a diverse music lineup across three stages, yoga and meditation sessions, as well as workshops on alternative healing.
+Additionally, the event features a lively flea market, various food stalls, art installations, and activities by the beachside.

 Varalakshmi Vrat

-Varamahalakshmi Vrat or Varalakshmi Puja is an auspicious festival celebrated to propitiate the Goddess Lakshmi, the consort of Lord Vishnu.
-This puja is primarily observed by the married women in the South Indian states of Karnataka, Telangana, Tamil Nadu, and Andhra Pradesh.
-It is observed by the women to seek goddess blessings for the entire family especially their husbands and children.
-Usually, it is celebrated on the Second Friday or the Friday before the day of the full moon in the month of Sravan, which corresponds to the Gregorian months of July–August.
-This year it will be held on 9th August.
-It is also believed that worshipping the Goddess Varalakshmi on this day is equivalent to worshipping Ashtalakshmis – the eight goddesses related to Wealth (Sri), Earth (Bhu), Learning (Saraswati), Love (Priti), Fame (Kirti), Peace (Shanti), Pleasure (Tushti) and Strength (Pushti).
+Varamahalakshmi Vratam, also known as Varalakshmi Puja, is a significant festival dedicated to honoring Goddess Lakshmi, the wife of Lord Vishnu.
+This puja is predominantly performed by married women in the South Indian states of Karnataka, Telangana, Tamil Nadu, and Andhra Pradesh.
+The women observe this ritual to invoke the goddess’s blessings for their families, particularly for their husbands and children.
+Typically, it is celebrated on the Second Friday or the Friday preceding the full moon in the month of Sravan, which aligns with the Gregorian months of July and August.
+This year, the celebration is scheduled for 28th August.
+During the festival, married women embellish a pot (kalasham) with a face symbolizing the goddess, dress it in a saree and jewelry, and present nine types of naivedyam (food offerings).
+Additionally, it is believed that worshipping Goddess Varalakshmi on this occasion is equivalent to venerating the Ashtalakshmis – the eight goddesses associated with Wealth (Sri), Earth (Bhu), Learning (Saraswati), Love (Priti), Fame (Kirti), Peace (Shanti), Pleasure (Tushti), and Strength (Pushti).

 Bonderam Festival

-Goa is all set to organize the Bonderam Festival that takes place every year at Divar Island.
-The word “Bonderam” is derived from the Portuguese word ‘Bandeira’ meaning ‘flag’.
-Celebrated on the fourth Saturday of August every year, this traditional flag festival originates from disputes over the property in parts of the village.
-Held this year on 24th August, this is a very popular monsoon festival in Goa that witnesses huge crowds from across Goa and world over as part of Goa Tour Packages.
-This festival kicks off with a flag parade from the main junction of Divar Island followed by floats, dances, and music in the late afternoon.
-Later, there is a fancy dress competition followed by the traditional float parade and a live musical performance featuring the famous music bands of Goa.
+Goa is preparing to host the Bonderam Festival, which occurs annually on Divar Island.
+The term “Bonderam” is derived from the Portuguese word ‘Bandeira’, which translates to ‘flag’.
+This traditional flag festival is celebrated on the fourth Saturday of August each year and has its roots in historical disputes over property within the village.
+Flags were initially employed to delineate boundaries until they were dismantled by opposing factions.
+This year, the festival will take place on 22nd August and is a highly anticipated monsoon celebration in Goa, attracting large crowds from both local and international visitors as part of Goa tour packages.
+The festivities commence with a flag parade from the main junction of Divar Island, followed by an array of floats, dances, and music in the late afternoon.
+Subsequently, a fancy dress competition takes place, leading into the traditional float parade and a live musical performance featuring renowned music bands from Goa, making it one of the most frequented tourist places near Mumbai.

 *Featured Source